JonMiller5/Espruino/README_build-PIC32MZ-WIFIRE.md

 # Getting Started developing Espruino for PIC32 MCUs using the chipKIT Wi-Fire

-NOTE: We wrote these instructions using OS X, but you should be able to follow a similar procedure using Linux or Cygwin under Windows.
+NOTE: We wrote these instructions using OS X, but you should be able to follow a similar procedure using Linux.
+For Windows users, the Espruino instructions (https://github.com/jasonkajita/Espruino/blob/master/README_Building.md) recommend using a Linux virtual machine.

 Install MPLAB X, MPLAB XC32 v1.42, MPLAB Harmony v2.01b.
 Install MPLAB Harmony Configurator (MHC) for Harmony v2.01b, which is a plugin to MPLAB X.